frnno967/trs-80-TH-display-adapter/README.md

 * QTY 2 Axial 1K Ohm 1/4 Watt Resistors for R6 and R7

 # Additional Optional Parts:
-* QTY 2 6 Position Male to Male 2.54mm Pin Headers for use with H2 / H3 Video Input from Motherboard for direct connection without the CRT Harness, with pass-through connector
+* QTY 2 6 Position Male to Male 2.54mm Pin Headers for use with H2 / H3 Video Input from Motherboard for direct connection without the CRT Harness, with pass-through connector option
 * QTY 1 16 Pin 2x8 Male to Male 2.54mm Pin Headers for use with J4 Option Jumpers for future settings
 * QTY 1 Molex 22-05-1042 Male Right Angle 4 Pin Header for power via system power supply, or for use as pass-thru power.
 Do not operate power-hungry devices off of 5V output of this connector!